YixiaoLiu2002/places_client/README.md

 A Python package for extracting county-level data from the CDC PLACES project through API.

-It focuses exclusively on measures categorized as Health Outcomes and Health Risk Behaviors, allowing users to access and filter these key public health indicators and explore the relationship between these measures.
+It focuses exclusively on measures categorized as **Health Outcomes** and **Health Risk Behaviors**, allowing users to access and filter these key public health indicators and explore the relationship between these measures.

 ## Installation